inovex/elements/doc/framework-integration/javascript-instructions.md

 ### 2) Use the Components

 > A hint on the icons: The elements loader automatically imports the icons.
-You don't have to import
+You do not have to import
 > them manually.

 You can now use the components on your website in the same way as you would use any native HTML element.
-To help you to get started, we created a [simple todo app](https://stackblitz.com/edit/ino-elements-js-example?embed=1&file=index.js) for you to play around with.
+To help you getting started, we created a [simple todo app](https://stackblitz.com/edit/ino-elements-js-example?embed=1&file=index.js) for you to play around with.